johnmoses/zero-to-hero-python-dsa/stacks/intro.md

 Stacks being abstract data types(ADT) are the simplest as well as the most important of all data structures

+There are many ways of creating stacks, we will look at a few of them

 ## Array Stack

 This is an array-based stack implementation.